Dequantizing quantum machine learning models using tensor networks

-It is important to note that the rank of $G$ is also affected by the total input domain $\Omega$ which encompasses all possible input.
-If $\Omega$ is a discrete set having $M$ elements, then $\text{rank}(G) \leq M$, because every component in $\mathbf{T}(\rvec{x})$ is now represented by an $M$ dimensional vector.
+The number of linearly independent functions in the components of $\mathbf{T}(\rvec{x})$---the dimension of the function space---is equal to the rank of the Gram matrix $G$.
+Therefore, one can say that VQML models can be dequantized by $\text{rank}(G)$ CMPS models (if rank${(G)}$ is polynomial to $N$).
+It is important to note that the rank of $G$ is also affected by the total input domain $\Omega$ which encompasses all possible inputs including training and test datasets.
+If $\Omega$ is a discrete set having $M$ elements, then $\text{rank}(G) \leq M$, which says the effective dimension of the function class is limited to $M$.
+This is because every component in $\mathbf{T}(\rvec{x})$ can now be represented by an $M$-dimensional vector.